kant/contao-awesome/README.md

 The CCA is an independent inofficial organization that supports the Contao CMS.
 They developed the Contao Composer Client and resolving security issues.

 ### Contao Pool | https://contao-pool.de/
 The Contao Pool is a network of people who work with Contao CMS located in the german state Nordrhein Westphalen.
-They organize the locale meetupus and the NRW Day.
+They organize the locale meetups and the NRW Day.

 ## Events

 ### Contao Conference (powered by Contao Association) | https://www.contao-konferenz.de/
-The official Contao Confernece is the yearly repeating main event with cool international speakers and the right place to meet up the awesome community of the Contao CMS.
+The official Contao Conference is the yearly repeating main event with cool international speakers and the right place to meet up the awesome community of the Contao CMS.

 ### Contao Camp (powered by Contao Association) | https://contao.camp/
-This ist the official barcamp of the Contao CMS.
+This is the official barcamp of the Contao CMS.
 The subjects for the two days where chosen by the participants.

 ### Contao Nordtag (powered by Contao Association) | http://contao-nordtag.de/
 The Contao Nordtag is an official regional event in Hamburg Germany.
 It is organized by north community.
 It is a one day mini conference with awesome speakers.

 ### Contao Agenturtag | https://www.contao-agenturtag.de
-This is an inofficial Contao Event organized by trilobit GmbH and Thomas Weitzel.
+This is an unofficial Contao Event organized by trilobit GmbH and Thomas Weitzel.
 The event is right for freelancers and agency members.

 ### Contao NRW Day | https://nrw-day.de/
-The Contao NRW Day is one of the oldest inoffical community events in the Contao universe.
+The Contao NRW Day is one of the oldest unoffical community events in the Contao universe.
 The event is located in the german south west state Nordrhein Westphalen.

 ### Contao Austria Day | http://www.contao-austriaday.at/
-The Contao Austria Day is a inofficial community driven event by the austrian Contao Community.
+The Contao Austria Day is a unofficial community driven event by the austrian Contao Community.

 ## Blogs & Tutorials
 If you find your blog in this list and like to add more informations, just create an issue or pull request!